fakowajo123/Automated-Threat-Response-Lab-with-Active-Directory-Splunk-Slack-Shuffle-on-AWS/README.md

 ### Prerequisites

-- AWS access with EC2 & networking rights
+- **Cloud Environment**: Access to AWS with permissions to deploy and manage EC2 instances and configure networking components
-- Windows Server & AD fundamentals
+- **Windows Server Administration**: Proficient in managing Windows Server and Active Directory environments
-- Domain-joined Windows client
+- **Domain Management**: Experience in joining and administering domain-joined Windows clients
-- Centralized log server
+- **Log Aggregation**: Skilled in centralized log collection and processing from diverse sources
-- Automation platform with alerting
+- **Automation & Orchestration**: Ability to design and implement automated workflows with multi-channel alerting mechanisms
-- Remote access & firewall setup skills
+- **Network Security**: Expertise in configuring secure remote access and managing firewall/security group policies for inter-instance communication

 ### Setup Diagram